graphx-design/ocaml-serializers/README.md

 For this very simple test, it appears that `ocaml-protoc`'s binary codec outperforms the JSON variants by quite a bit: 4.5x `ocaml-protoc-yojson` and 3x `atd-yojson`.

-### Apache Thrift
+### Note About Apache Thrift

 My quick hack `thrift_buffer_transport.ml` is still included, in case anyone with OCaml 4.06 or lower wants to try it out.
 On my laptop, it was roughly 15x slower than `ocaml-protoc` binary, so I lost interest.
-(This was also consistent with Protobuf vs Thrift in Perl and JavaScript.)
+(This was also consistent with Protobuf vs Thrift in Perl and JavaScript tests.)

 ## MIT License